 Administrative staff within the Office of Human Capital are charged with the responsibility to seek out, plan and coordinate on-site and offsite training opportunities for staff on an on-going basis.
 Additionally, the agency continues outreach activities in vocational training programs and colleges and universities to attract young professionals interested in embarking in a career in Vocational Rehabilitation Counseling.
 DCRSA continues to improve coordination with the DC Assistive Technology Center in order to ensure that VR counselors are aware of services available there, and aware of AT services available for persons with disabilities, in order to know when a referral for an AT assessment is appropriate.
 The training institute in DDS keeps data on counselors who have attended trainings.
-Pre- and post-training evaluations and reports on training coordinator monitors conferences available around the county, and advises staff when relevant conferences or trainings are available.
+Pre- and post-training evaluations and reports on trainings and conferences attended are being conducted.
+The Human Capital Administration training coordinator monitors conferences available around the county, and advises staff when relevant conferences or trainings are available.
 The agency supports staff in attending these conferences.
 Staff who attend outside conferences and trainings provide updates and trainings at all staff meetings upon their return, in order to ensure dissemination of knowledge learned.